lightning-signer/validating-lightning-signer/docs/policy-controls.md

 Before we sign a cooperative closing transaction, the following controls are checked:

-* Destination - the destination must be whitelisted or in the layer-one wallet.
+* Destination - the destination must be allowlisted or in the layer-one wallet.
 If the destination is specified as an upfront_shutdown_script it will be checked both at the time the channel is opened and again at mutual close.
 If a destination has